-Grenfell Street runs parallel to Rundle Mall, the cities pedestrian shopping mall featuring many stores, eateries and popular nightspots.
+Grenfell Street runs parallel to Rundle Mall, the city’s pedestrian shopping mall featuring many stores, eateries and popular nightspots.

 Unlike other major cities in Australia, Adelaide is a planned city, the centre is compact, easy to navigate and surrounded on all sides by spacious, green parklands.